xmtp/xmtp-dot-org/docs/community/contribute.md

 :::caution Info

 XMTP is not accepting applications for grants at this time.
-Make sure to [follow XMTP on Twitter](https://x.com/xmtp_) for updates on when grants will reopen.
+Make sure to [follow XMTP on X (Twitter)](https://x.com/xmtp_) for updates on when grants will reopen.

 :::